lzlabs/pg_dumpbinary/README.md

                It must be a directory created by pg_dumpbinary.
 options:

-  -d, --database DBNAME        database to restore, it must exists -h, --host HOSTNAME          database server host or socket directory -j, --job NUM                use this many parallel jobs to restore -i, --info                   print information about the dump and exit -n, --schema SCHEMA          restore the named schema(s) only -N, --exclude-schema SCHEMA  do NOT restore the named schema(s) -p, --port PORT              database server port number, default: 5432
+  -a, --data-only              restore only the data, no schema -d, --database DBNAME        database to restore, it must exists -h, --host HOSTNAME          database server host or socket directory -i, --info                   print information about the dump and exit -j, --job NUM                use this many parallel jobs to restore -n, --schema SCHEMA          restore the named schema(s) only -N, --exclude-schema SCHEMA  do NOT restore the named schema(s) -p, --port PORT              database server port number, default: 5432